MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 - Copilot converts the natural language input into a query consisting of a table search, sort, and filter criteria.

-  The capability uses the [!INCLUDE[prod_short](includes/prod_short.md)]'s native data search capabilities to find matching data from tables within the companies database.
+  The capability uses [!INCLUDE[prod_short](includes/prod_short.md)]'s native data search capabilities to find matching data from tables within the companies database.
 The search runs under your own identity for security and compliance.
 It doesn't search outside of the [!INCLUDE[prod_short](includes/prod_short.md)] database.

 - Copilot doesn't take action, create new data, or modify any configuration.
 It only summarizes the records received from the [!INCLUDE[prod_short](includes/prod_short.md)] native data search.